-In May 2021, the International Accounting Standards Board (IASB) issued amendments to the recognition exemptions under IAS 12 - Income Taxes.
+- The Company adopted the IASB published amendments to IAS 12 Income Taxes at January 1, 2023.
 The amendments narrowed the scope of the recognition exemption to require an entity to recognize deferred tax on initial recognition of particular transactions, to the extent that transaction gives rise to equal taxable and deductible temporary differences.
 These amendments apply to transactions for which an entity recognizes both an asset and liability, for example leases and decommissioning liabilities.
-The amendments are effective for annual periods beginning on or after January 1, 2023.
-Earlier application is permitted.
-These amendments may be relevant to the tax note disclosure -no other impact is expected on the Company's financial statements.
+The Company has concluded that the adoption of the amendments had no significant impact on its condensed interim consolidated financial statements. - The Company adopted the IASB published amendments to IAS 8 Accounting Policies Changes in Accounting Estimates and Errors at January 1, 2023.
+The amendments introduce a new definition of "accounting estimates" to replace the definition of "change in accounting estimates" and include clarifications intended to help entities distinguish changes in accounting policies from changes in accounting estimates.
+The Company has concluded that the adoption of the amendments had no significant impact on its condensed interim consolidated financial statements.